-- If you have a connection to another computer, the notebook won't go on standby if the connection is active. - If the notebook is performing an operation, it normally waits for the operation to finish before going on standby. - Use the BIOS configuration utility to make sure I/O Performance is set to Max Battery Life-see "Using the BIOS Configuration Utility" on page 30.
+- If you have a connection to another computer, the notebook won't go on standby if the connection is active. - If the notebook is performing an operation, it normally waits for the operation to finish before going on standby.

 If the notebook doesn't automatically hibernate as expected